Active vs Passive Management

 | Edge dependency | Requires real-time read skill | Requires statistical edge in the setup |

-Active management works when the strategy demands real-time interpretation.
+Active management works when the strategy demands real-time interpretation and disciplined monitoring trade health in real time.
 This includes:

 Active management: moved stop to $67,400 after confirming higher low on 1m with bid absorption.
 Took 50% at $67,800, trailed remainder.